dgroomes/gradle-playground/java-toolchain/README.md

 ---

 Gradle itself cannot always run on new versions or work-in-progress versions of Java.
 These versions of Java are sometimes called _Early Access_ versions.
-For example, in October 2020 the early access version of Java is Java 16 which is due out for release next year in March 2021.
+For example, in October 2020 the early access version of Java was Java 16 which was not compatible with Gradle 6.x which was the latest version of Gradle available at the time.

 > Friendly reminder: use the official OpenJDK site to stay up-to-date on the latest OpenJDK plans, like [Java 16](https://openjdk.java.net/projects/jdk/16/spec/).